ugonnaagwu/practicechangeremote/Week 1/[ENG1.4]Components.md

 #### Class Component

+Class components are called stateful components.

 1. Render (required): This method returns the JSX element to be displayed by the class.
 It runs whenever the component's view updates.
 2. Properties (optional): They are arguments passed into the component from its parent components.
 They cannot be changed by the component.
-3. State (optional): They only exist within the components.
-Changing them causes the component to update.
+3. State (optional): It only exists within the component.
+Changing it causes the component to update.
-4. Children (optional): Components nested inside the parent's JSX tags
+4. Children (optional): Components nested inside the parent's JSX tags.
 5. Besides _render()_, class can include a constructor, lifecycle method calls and other additional methods.

-#### Class Component Example
+##### Class Component Example

      class Tile extends React.Component {